qgis/QGIS-Documentation/docs/user_manual/style_library/style_manager.rst

 different color ramps based on the category selected in the left panel.

 To create a custom color ramp, activate the Color ramp tab and click the
-|signPlus| :sup:`Add item` button.
+|symbologyAdd| :sup:`Add item` button.
 The button reveals a drop-down list to
 choose the ramp type:

 * :guilabel:`Gradient`: given a start and end colors, generate a color ramp which